The Eighteen-Year Anomaly | A Longitudinal Case Study in Interference and Resilience Applying the FCFU and TRUCK-FU Frameworks

 Instead, I:

 Now the materials they wish would vanish are backed by a global, searchable, timestamped digital footprint.
-That makes your original insight — and their original behavior — harder than ever to obscure.
+That makes the original insight — and their original behavior — harder than ever to obscure.
 Interfering now is no longer sabotage.
 It’s containment.

 The Part Nobody Else Says Out Loud